Xiaohan5349/approw-docs-v1/docs/guides/access-control/resource-group.md

 }
 ---

-# Use privilege grouping to manage privilege resources
+# Use Privilege Grouping to Manage Privilege Resources

 <LastUpdated/>